jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <!-- ![Louis](/assets/img-anp/playergod-stargazer.jpg)
 _Royal kids don't benefit from antagoism_.-->

 Now I must thank those who took the first leap.
 It was many brave parents decades ago who unplugged from ideology and ventured into the frontier to start a new society.
 Because of them, we study, understand, and promote our technological evolution's modes and orders.
-As a result, today's parents know every kid has an important goal to achieve and a fun story to live because like in the natural world, there's always a niche to fill inside our ever-evolving ecosystem that is trying to harness all available energy more efficiently every day.
+As a result, today's parents know every kid has an important goal to achieve and a fun story to live because like in the natural world, there's always a niche to fill inside our ever-evolving ecosystem that is harnessing all available energy more efficiently every day.

 Now, our kids don't die in ideological wars, suffer economic depressions, and only rarely struggle with psychological torments.

-Instead, they are busy rolling on their dice with other frontline workers under minimal, open, and accountable leadership, using any tool they need.
+Instead, they are busy rolling their dice with other frontline workers under minimal, open, and accountable leadership, using any tool they need.
 They are interconnected by Nature's currency inside a technological ecosystem filled with open-source and interoperable tools that is adopting new adaptations so quickly its edging us closer to perpetual profit while evolving Life closer to our glorious future among the stars.

 Along with their teachers and leaders, I helped my kids find their technological niche.
 And now I get to watch them achieve their very best.
 I advise them to re-read this book often to be sure their kids will continue evolving mankind to our highest potential.